Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Conclusions

 \subsection{Summary}

-In this paper, we have presented a new testbed for the investigation of flow-driven MC systems as encountered in the cardiovascular system and chemical reactors.
-To this end, we demonstrated the applicability of SPIONs for signaling which are particles engineered to be chemically stable, to avoid agglomeration, and to not engage in reactions with surrounding molecules.
-Moreover, by their magnetic property, SPIONs are detectable without direct access to the tube channel.
+In this paper, we have presented a new testbed for the investigation of flow-driven MC systems where for signal transmission SPIONs (magnetic particles) are injected into a background flow which can be detected downstream by measurement of the magnetic susceptibility without direct access to the tube channel.
+The SPIONs are engineered to be chemically stable, to avoid agglomeration, and to not engage in reactions with molecules in the environment.
 After a review of the relevant physical effects, we proposed a simple mathematical model based on laminar flow-driven particle transport, a parametric initial SPION distribution with two parameters, and a transparent receiver.
 Channel estimation for several measurements with and without ISI confirmed the applicability of the proposed CIR model for different transmission distances and training sequence lengths.
-Moreover, symbol detection schemes with and without using the CIR model were shown to enable reliable communication for example measurements.
+Moreover, model-based and model-agnostic symbol detection schemes were shown to enable reliable communication for example measurements.
+The presented testbed can contribute to a better understanding of flow-driven MC systems, including the subunits of the cardiovascular system and chemical reactors.
 Potential applications of SPION based MC include reporting sensing results and carrying control information in industrial, microfluidic or biomedical settings, especially at locations where other forms of communication can not be employed.